AssembleProgramming/AssembleScript/README.md

 - `wakandaFor` loop (For Loop): Wakanda, a technologically advanced nation in the Marvel universe, embraces progress and innovation.
-The for loop in AssembleScript is aptly named `wakandaFor`, signifying a iteration and advancement.
+The for loop in AssembleScript is aptly named `wakandaFor`, signifying an iteration and advancement.

 - `fightUntil` loop (While Loop): Marvel superheroes engage in relentless